 As a medical device manufacturer and distributor, you know that medical devices must meet the requirements both in routine use as well as during a clinical trials.
 In Europe, this is currently done in accordance with the guidelines MDD and AIMD, which will be replaced in the future by the MDR (Medical Device Regulation, EU Regulation 2017/745).
-In addition, many other harmonized standards and guidance should be considered.
+Additionally, many other harmonized standards and guidance should be considered.
 Familiar with ISO 13485 and national requirements, in-depth knowledge of ISO 14155 etc. is required to handle (serious) unwanted events and incidents safely.

 Your medical device addresses users and patients, and you have their safety in mind.
 Nevertheless, in clinical use residual risks can be unavoidable during diagnosis or treatment, despite a careful risk-benefit assessment.
 The medical device classification gives a first impression.
 Should something unintentional occur when using a product, adequate reporting and evaluation must be carried out.
 For approved medical devices, announcements must be made here; Clinical trials must promptly report and assess adverse events.
 In addition, the manufacturer may collect and analyse further records, in particular, adverse events may also be collected in post-market clinical studies.